 This level of concentration means these corporations now reach into every link of the food supply chain—from inputs and equipment to processing, marketing, financing, and insurance.
 And when one link in these massive, integrated chains breaks, the fallout spreads fast, putting our food security and national security at risk.
 Meanwhile, decades of price fixing and collusion have left farmers with shrinking paychecks and consumers facing sticky prices—quick to rise, slow to fall.

 One simple way to measure market concentration is the “top four” ratio, or CR4: the combined market share of the four largest firms.
 Economists generally warn that market abuses become more likely when CR4 exceeds 40%.
 Below, we list concentration ratios, dominant firms, and their market shares to show just how widespread concentration has become across U.S. agriculture.
-Our data were collected in July 2024 and reflect U.S. market shares unless otherwise noted.
+Our data reflect U.S. market shares unless otherwise noted.

 Global Seed CR4: 51%